-OB/GYN Associates of Holland is a group practice of board-certified physicians.
-Our medical team also includes three certified nurse practitioners and a certified nurse midwife.
+OB/GYN Associates of Holland is a group practice of boardcertified physicians.
+Our medical team also includes certified nurse practitioners (Advanced Practice Providers).
 We have four offices from which to serve you.
 They are conveniently located in North Holland, South Holland, Grand Haven, and South Haven.